pret/pokecrystal/docs/bugs_and_glitches.md

 - [`ClearWRAM` only clears WRAM bank 1](#clearwram-only-clears-wram-bank-1)

-## Thick Club and Light Ball can decrease damage done with boosted (Special) Attack
+## Thick Club and Light Ball can make (Special) Attack wrap around above 1024

 *Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*